 Board of Directors.
 The board of directors of H&E Holdings consists of "Class A Directors" and "Class B Directors."
 Each Class A Director is entitled to two votes and each Class B Director is entitled to one vote.
 At no time will the authorized number of Class B Directors exceed that number which would provide all of the then authorized Class B Directors with a number of votes that exceeds 50% of the number of votes of the then authorized number of Class A Directors.
 The Class A Directors are elected by the members which own a majority of the number of votes of all Common Units then-outstanding.
-The Class B Directors are elected by the members which own a majority of the Voting Preferred Units then-outstanding.
+The Class B Directors are elected by the members which own a majority of the number of votes of all of the Voting Preferred Units then-outstanding.